 As the NFT community is busy making memes over their sufferings, the creators and investors are turning them into a money-making asset.

 Over the past year, the NFT community has seen many classic memes turned into NFTs minted by uploaders and owners.
-The NFT memes range from old funny videos to classic characters that were once an internet sensation and are still widely used by social media users.
+The NFT memes range from old funny videos to classic characters that were once internet sensations and are still widely used by social media users.

-Following are the 10 NFT memes that were sold out for thousands of dollars:
+Following are the top 15 NFT memes that were sold out for thousands of dollars:

 This caused a sudden spike of interest among investors and creators with the possibility of NFT memes becoming the new trend in mainstream pop culture.